dickdavis/model-context-protocol-rb/README.md

 #### ModelContextProtocol::Server::Resource

 The `ModelContextProtocol::Server::Resource` base class allows subclasses to define a resource that the MCP client can use.
-Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/resources/) in the `with_metadata` block, and then implement the 'call' method to build your prompt.
-The `call` method should return a `TextResponse` or a `BinaryResponse` data object.
+Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/resources/) in the `with_metadata` block.

+Then, implement the `call` method to build your resource.
+Use the `respond_with` instance method to ensure your resource responds with appropriately formatted response data.

+This is an example resource that returns a text response:

 ```ruby
 class TestResource < ModelContextProtocol::Server::Resource